+Top of page

 Find the average of the 5 daily averages

 These steps for the 2-1-2.
 3-2 or 2-3 methods will give a series of exactly five daily average prices, which then must be averaged to give the market value for the NDD in question.

+Top of page

 Brent blend: Add the adjustment factor (AF) (Regulation 14)

 To calculate this number, analogous to the commercial differential to the marker crude, daily differentials for the three PRAs for each day 14 to 21 days (inclusive) before the NDD have to be calculated.